baotoan-dev/baotoan-dev/README.md

 # 👋 Hello, I'm Bao Toan!

 Welcome to my GitHub profile!
-I’m a passionate software developer with expertise in creating robust, scalable, and efficient solutions.
-I thrive on tackling complex challenges and turning innovative ideas into reality.
+I’m a passionate **Fullstack Engineer** with expertise in building dynamic, user-friendly applications and scalable backend systems.
+I thrive on delivering end-to-end solutions that seamlessly bridge the gap between user experience and technical efficiency.

 ---